dotnet/docs/docs/fsharp/tutorials/fsharp-interactive/index.md

 ## Scripting with F\#

 Scripts use the file extension **.fsx** or **.fsscript**.
-Instead of compiling source code and then later running the compiled assembly, you can just run **fsi.exe** and specify the filename of the script of F# source code, and F# interactive reads the code and executes it in real time.
+Instead of compiling source code and then later running the compiled assembly, you can just run **dotnet fsi** and specify the filename of the script of F# source code, and F# interactive reads the code and executes it in real time.

 ## Differences between the interactive, scripting, and compiled environments